georgesavvas/ignite/docs/docs/glossary.md

 equivalent env vars that the app understands, such as "Start Frame" -> "FSTART" in Houdini.

+### Build
+A directory that defines an asset build.
+Usually contains a set of tasks, with an "Asset" task containing the final exports for the asset build.
+Marked by a file named `.ign_build.yaml`

+### Comment
+A description added to a Scene.

 ### Component
 A file or sequence of files within an AssetVersion.

+### Context
+The parent path to a directory or file relative to its Group.

+### Directory
+A directory that can contain any other directory.
+Marked by a file named `.ign_directory.yaml`

+### Group
+A directory at the root of a project used to separate different parts of it such as an asset builds section, a sequences or episodes section, an unreal project section or a project exports section.
+Marked by a file named `.ign_group.yaml`

+### Project
+A directory that is the root of a project.
+Should be inside the projects directory.
+Marked by a file named `.ign_project.yaml`

+### Projects Directory
+The directory that contains all of your projects.
+This can be changed as needed in case you need to store projects in multiple locations.

 ### Scene
 A directory containing the scene files for an app.